JoelLeeJie/GenshinDatabase/README.md

 Step 8: Store database in free remote server, and allow wpf to access it there.

-GenshinDB - GenshinDB-RawData - GetRawData: GetRawDataProgram.cs takes data from https://api.genshin.dev/, and stores the data temporarily in RawData folder.
+GenshinDB - GenshinDB-RawData - GetData:
+StartProgram.cs- Starts program.
+GetRawData.cs- Gets data in text from api.genshin.dev, writes to files
+ManageData.cs- Converts data to structs
-It then converts the information and stores it in multiple csv files, one for each table, for copy.
+WriteCSV.cs- Writes data in structs to different csv files, one for each table.